zaldre/blog/content/posts/esoaks.md

 4. Click **+ New Version**, enter the new value, and click **Create**.

 After updating the secret value in Key Vault (via CLI or the Portal), the External Secret will automatically sync the change to your Kubernetes secret on the next refresh.

+That's all for this post, Hope you found it useful, If there's any information you want clarified, thoughts, opinions, please do let me know

+<a href="mailto:zaldre@zaldre.com">zaldre@zaldre.com</a>

 ---